 Using a chopped Hemp Bedding in the henhouse can also help because, unlike straw, it does not provide hidey holes for the mite.
 Straw, being tubular in nature, will allow the mite to hide and avoid being seen.
 Always burn any old bedding that you think might be infested.
 We have found our Chopped Hemp Bedding with Eucalyptus very popular, which anecdotally keeps red mite away.
 Hemp Bedding is far easier to keep clean so will avoid the build-up of matter where the mite can thrive.
 Eucalyptus is also antibacterial and red mite find it 'most unpleasant'.

 You may see many promotions stating that plastic henhouses prevent red mite, or cannot be infested, but we would have to say that in our experience this is not always the case.
-Plastic henhouses are just a likely to get red mite infestations as timber houses albeit they are easier to spot and have less hidey-holes.
-Plus, as plastic henhouses are prone to condensation and some have poor ventilation, this creates a humid environment which red mite love.
+Plastic henhouses are just a likely to get red mite infestations as timber houses albeit they are easier to spot and have fewer hidey-holes.
+Plus, as plastic henhouses are prone to condensation and some have poor ventilation, this creates a humid environment that red mite love.
 It's all a matter of how many places there are for the mite to hide but, most of all, it is about spotting the signs early and treating any problems straight away.

 Red Mite facts ...

 - Red Mite do not live on humans but can produce a form of dermatitis if not washed off as soon as possible.

 - Mites transmit or can cause Rickettsial Pox, Scrub typhus, Mange, Scabies, Dermatitis, Pruritis, Tsutsugamushi disease and other diseases.

 - Poultry Red Mite only attacks domestic poultry and pigeons/wild birds.

 - Poultry Red Mite can survive for up to 8 months between blood feeds.